-Day Habilitation Services are regularly scheduled activities in a non-residential setting, separate from the recipient's private residence or other residential living arrangement.
-Services include assistance with the acquisition, retention, or improvement in self-help, socialization and adaptive skills that include performing activities of daily living and community living.
-Activities and environments are designed to foster the acquisition of skills; building positive social behavior and interpersonal competence, greater independence and personal choice.
-The services furnished are identified in the recipient's PCP according to the recipient's needs and individual choices.
+Day Habilitation Services are regularly scheduled activities in a non-residential setting, separate from the recipient's private residence or other residential\ living arrangement.
+These services are designed to help recipients acquire, retain, or improve self-help, socialization, and adaptive skills necessary to reside in their homes and participate in meaningful activities in their communities.
+The specific services and supports provided may vary depending on the recipient's needs and preferences and can include transportation.